adiloravingal/OnlyMsg/README.md

 ## OnlyMsg
-### Supports major all major Socials and other messaging platforms
+*Supports major all major socials and other messaging platforms*

 ### Why I made this?
 I made it because I wanted to message on socials without falling to the "Feed" and aggregate other messaging platforms that can be useful for a university student including Microsoft Teams and Google Classroom.